nalves599/bling-bank-sirs-project/REPORT.md

 ## 1. Introduction

 BlingBank provides an online banking platform, accessible via a web application.
-The main functionalities are: account management, expense monitoring, and payments.
-The account management allows an efficient oversight of account balance.
+The main functionalities are account management, expense monitoring, and payments.
+Account management allows an efficient oversight of account balance.
 Expense monitoring shows the movements corresponding to expenses, in categories.
 Finally, payments allow a simple way to make bill payments.

 ### 1.1.
 Secure Documents
-Our secure documents must ensure authenticity and confidentiality of the account data.
+Our secure documents must ensure the authenticity and confidentiality of the account data.
 Therefore, these properties are achieved by a custom library which will be explained in more detail in the following sections.

 ### 1.2.
 Infrastructure
-BlingBank's infrastructure is composed of four servers: a gateway, a web server, a backend server and a database server.
+BlingBank's infrastructure is composed of three servers: a gateway, a web server, and a database server.

 ### 1.3.
 Security Challenge
 The security challenge consists of a new requirement: a new document format specifically for payment orders which must guarantee confidentiality, authenticity, and non-repudiation of each transaction.
-Additionally, accounts with mulitple owners require authorization and non-repudiation from all owners before the payment order is executed.
+Additionally, accounts with multiple owners require authorization and non-repudiation from all owners before the payment order is executed.

 ### 1.4 Project Structure
 Our BlingBank project has the following structure that will be explained in more detail in the following sections.